christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

   \label{fig:parallel-availability}
 \end{figure}

-[^load-balancing]: Load balancing is another technique for achieving high availability through service replication.
+[^service-load-balancing]: Service load balancing is another technique for achieving high availability through service replication.
 Since this work only deals with data replication, this topic is not covered here (although some session data must be replicated between these services if they are not stateless in the first place).

 As shown, the common way to achieve high availability is through the replication of data in multiple service replicas.
 High availability comes hand-in-hand with fault-tolerance, as services remain operational in case of failures as clients can be relayed to other working replicas.